I don't know the authors of these pieces but whoever it

 Crossties: gymnastic apparatus

-Dressage: Process by which some riders can eventually be taught to respect the bit.
+Dressage: Process by which some riders can eventually be taught

 Fence: Barrier that protects good grazing